-- If the child resides on Tribal lands or is domiciled there, the Tribe has jurisdiction. - If the Tribe seeks jurisdiction, only the parents can object to a transfer of jurisdiction, absent good cause. - Attachment to the care provider is not good cause to prevent transfer to the Tribe.
+If the child resides on Tribal lands or is domiciled there, the Tribe has jurisdiction.

+If the Tribe seeks jurisdiction, only the parents can object to a transfer of jurisdiction, absent good cause.

-Tribal Engagement
+Attachment to the care provider is not good cause to prevent transfer to the Tribe.

-What should GAL/Child Advocates do?
+Tribal Engagement What should GAL/Child Advocates do?

 - Contact the Tribe, regularly

-- Send the Tribe your reports
+- Send the Tribe your reports always...

-- always...
+- Pring the Tribal

+Representative's phone

-- Pring the Tribal Representative's phone number with you to all meetings and court hearings, and call them...
+number with you to all

+meetings and court hearings,

+and call them...

-- Remind the parties and Court to include the Tribe.
+- Remind the parties and Court to include the Tribe in all meetings and consultation